evilyesh/web-llm/README.md

 Draft for a web-based LLM chat for developers.
 Use only with local models; no permissions control.

 // This project uses the jsdiff library, which is licensed under the BSD-3-Clause license. https://github.com/kpdecker/jsdiff
+// This project uses the flask library, which is licensed under the BSD-3-Clause license. https://github.com/pallets/flask.git

 ## To Start